runwiththerhythm/gig_vault/TESTING.md

 | Validation errors on "signup.html" coming from the Django Allauth package. | ![screenshot](documentation/issues/allauth.png) |

 > [!IMPORTANT]
-> There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility.
+> Gig Vault has no remaining bugs that I am aware of, however even after thorough testing I cannot rule out the possibility.